tomattman/tutorialsN/tutorials/WithImage/Image.md

 ## Details
 ### You will learn
+- In this tutorial you will create a Dynamic Web project, a servlet to respond to a browser request and after running it in your local development environm343ent, deploy it to SAP HANA Cloud Platform.
+- In this tutorial you will create a Dynamic Web project, a servlet to respond to a browser request and after running it in your local development environm343ent, deploy it to SAP HANA Cloud Platform.
-In this tutorial you will create a Dynamic Web project, a servlet to respond to a browser request and after running it in your local development environm343ent, deploy it to SAP HANA Cloud Platform.
+- In this tutorial you will create a Dynamic Web project, a servlet to respond to a browser request and after running it in your local development environm343ent, deploy it to SAP HANA Cloud Platform.

 ---